Rosie23/NeuroShiny/README.md

 ## Running the app

-To run the app locally download the reposity to your machine and unzip it.
-Then change directory to the folder
+To run the app locally;
+1. Download the repository to your machine
+2. Unzip it
+3. Change directory to the app folder

 ```r
 library(shiny)
 setwd("~/NeuroShiny-main")